xenetis/docker-compose-examples/README.md

 ### 🗃 Torrent
 - [Transmission](transmission) - A Fast, Easy and Free Bittorrent Client For macOS, Windows and Linux.
+- [Transmission with NordVPN](transmission-nordvpn) - This container contains OpenVPN and Transmission with a configuration where Transmission is running only when OpenVPN has an active tunnel.
+It has built in support for many popular VPN providers to make the setup easier.
 - [Deluge](deluge) - This container contains OpenVPN and Deluge with a configuration where Deluge is running only when OpenVPN has an active tunnel.
-- [Jackett](jackett) - Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, SickRage, CouchPotato, Mylar3, Lidarr, DuckieTV, qBittorrent, Nefarious etc.) into tracker-site-specific http queries, parses the html or json response, and then sends results back to the requesting software.
+- [Jackett](jackett) - Jackett works as a proxy server: it translates queries from apps ([Sonarr](sonarr), Radarr, SickRage, CouchPotato, Mylar3, Lidarr, DuckieTV, qBittorrent, Nefarious etc.) into tracker-site-specific http queries, parses the html or json response, and then sends results back to the requesting software.
+- [Sonarr](sonarr) - Sonarr is a PVR for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
+It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
 ---

 ### 🔐 Source Code Management & Version Control